 Which States and Territories use Daylight Saving Time in 2020

-DST in States and Territories in Australia (8 in total, 5 where all observe DST, 3 which don't observe DST)
+DST in States and Territories in Australia in 2020 (8 in total, 5 where all observe DST, 3 which don't observe DST)

 |Australian Capital Territory||Oct 4 - Apr 5||Queensland||No DST||Victoria||Oct 4 - Apr 5|